chrisjq/logger-js/README.md

 # logger-js

-Java style logger for easy es6/node.js/react native logging.
+Java style logger for es6/node.js/react native logging with easy parameterization of objects.

 Parameter {0}, {1}, {2} ... {number} replaced with strings of values of objects(JSON output) or variables passed to function.